Chipmaker AMD hires Dell senior executive in server push

-SAN FRANCISCO, Oct 27 (Reuters) - Advanced Micro Devices Inc said it hired a former Dell Inc senior executive to lead the chipmaker’s push into microservers and other new markets.
+SAN FRANCISCO (Reuters) - Advanced Micro Devices Inc said it hired a former Dell Inc [DI.UL] senior executive to lead the chipmaker’s push into microservers and other new markets.

 Forrest Norrod will be senior vice president and general manager of AMD’s enterprise, embedded and semi-custom business group and report to Chief Executive Lisa Su, AMD said in a news release on Monday.